The Day I (Almost) Died

 Today I did my first ever 10km run.
 10km!

 And OK, I did it on the treadmill rather than outside, and I didn’t exactly break the land speed record in the process, but I did manage to run for the full 10km without stopping or walking, AND I did it without having my own choice of music to listen to, thanks to my iPhone deciding to reach critical battery when I still had two kilometres to go.
-I knew that if I reached my goal, I’d want to take the photo above (featuring a guest appearance by the enormous head of Lily Allen), so I had to turn off the phone and resort to watching the only music station available on the treadmill, which was called FLAUNT.
+I knew that if I reached my goal, I’d want to take a photo of the display on the treadmill, so I had to turn off the phone and resort to watching the only music station available on the treadmill, which was called FLAUNT.
 And which played the most depressing video I have ever seen in my life.
 Evereverever.
 Seriously, it was by someone called “Just Jack” and it was called “The Day I Died.”
 Can you guess what it was about?
 CAN YOU?

 “Now we have a song about a man who gets run over by a taxi,” intoned the disembodied voice-over man on FLAUNT.
 “And dies.”